-Based on our review of the NOI submittal and Project plans, the Applicant is required to provide the Conservation Commission with additional information to describe the Site, the work, and the effect of the work on the interests identified in the Act and the Bylaw.
+Based on our review of the NOI submittal and Project plans, the Applicant has provided sufficient information to describe the Site, the work, and the effect of the work on the interests identified in the Act and the Bylaw.

 If we can be of any further assistance regarding this matter, please contact us at our office.